dimyG/jekyll-theme-chirpy/_posts/2020-05-14-understanding-http-caching.md

 use the versatile Cache-Control header with the private directive, `Cache-Control: private`.
 For very sensitive data like credit card details that you don't want to be stored at all you can use `Cache-Control: no-store`.

-# Some Tips
-- Cache headers apply regardless of the Content-Type (json, html, etc.).
-Any response’s data can be cached if it has the proper HTTP cache headers.
-- In Single Page Applications the html that dresses the received data can't be cached since it is created on the fly by the client.
-- When you use the history API to update the url, you have to “manually” handle what content gets displayed when the user navigates back and forth.
-On these operations the browser just changes the url and triggers a `popstate` event.
-You have to manually handle these cases by listening to the popstate event.
-This is usually handled automatically by the front end framework
-- The usual pattern in Single Page Applications is that the front-end has its own internal cache that uses in back/forward and only reaches the HTTP cache of the browser when links are visited.

 # Caching in django in a nutshell
 I will probably create a whole new post for this subject but until then, I live this overview of django caching here...